Kamala Surayya

-Kamala Surayya (born Kamala; 31 March 1934 – 31 May 2009), popularly known by her one-time pen name Madhavikutty and married name Kamala Das, was an Indian poet in English as well as an author in Malayalam from Kerala, India.
+Kamala Surayya (born Kamala; 31 March 1934 – 31 May 2009), also known by her one-time pen name Madhavikutty and married name Kamala Das, was an Indian poet in English as well as an author in Malayalam from Kerala, India.
 Her fame in Kerala primarily stems from her short stories and autobiography, My Story, whereas her body of work in English, penned under the pseudonym Kamala Das, is renowned for its poems and candid autobiography.
 Her works are known for originality, versatility and indigenous flavour of the soil.
 She was also a widely read columnist and wrote on diverse topics including women's issues, child care, politics, etc. Her liberal treatment of female sexuality, marked her as an iconoclast in popular culture of her generation.
 On 31 May 2009, aged 75, she died at Jehangir Hospital in Pune.

 Early life and childhood

 Kamala Das was born in Punnayurkulam, Ponnani taluk, Malabar District, British India (present-day Thrissur district, Kerala) on 31 March 1934, to V. M. Nair, a managing editor of the widely circulated Malayalam daily Mathrubhumi, and poet Nalapat Balamani Amma, a renowned Malayali family.
 Kamala got her family name, Nalapat, through matrilineal succession.

 She spent her childhood in Calcutta, where her father was employed as a senior officer in the Walford Transport Company that sold Bentley and Rolls-Royce automobiles, and the Nalapat ancestral home in Punnayurkulam.

 Like her mother Balamani Amma, Kamala Das also excelled in writing.
 Her love of poetry began at an early age through the influence of her great-uncle, Nalapat Narayana Menon, a prominent writer.

 At 15 years old, she wed bank officer K. Madhava Das of the Kalipurayath family, who supported her literary pursuits.
 She commenced writing and publishing in both English and Malayalam.
 The 1960s in Calcutta witnessed an era of artistic turbulence, during which Kamala Das emerged as one of numerous voices featured in esteemed anthologies along with a generation of Indian English poets.
 English was the language she chose for all six of her published poetry collections.